VesperQuartz/payhub/README.md

 2. **Add Products**:

+   - Go to products
-   - Navigate to the inventory section
+   - Navigate to the Categories section
+   - Create new Category
+   - Navigate to All products
    - Click "Add Product"
    - Fill in product details and price
    - Save the product

 3. **Manage Sales**:

-   - View real-time sales data
+   - View real time sales data
    - Track transaction history
-   - Generate reports

 4. **Handle Disputes**:
-   - Review dispute claims
+   - Review dispute claims from customers
-   - Provide evidence
    - Resolve disputes through the platform

 ### For Customers

-1. **Browse Products**:
+1. **Browse Products / Services**:

    - Visit the store
-   - Search for products
+   - Search for services
-   - View product details
+   - View service details

 2. **Make a Purchase**: